 We believe in the importance of cultivating creative space and prioritizing time to make art.
 A studio space and supportive art community are critical to an emerging artist career, however, securing a studio space is often difficult financially when just beginning an artistic practice.
-Our goal is to see what can be achieved when that barrier is eliminated.
+Our goal is to see what can be achieved when that barrier is eliminated through collaboration and shared resources.

 Preference will be given to applicants of color or indigenous backgrounds.
 We understand that emerging artists come in all ages, shapes and backgrounds, however, we are particularly interested in working with the 30 and under age demographic to support and cultivate young artists’ presence and work in the Northrup King Building (we see a need and opportunity for growth in this area).
 We are committed to addressing disparities locally and nationally for young artists and artists of color to have access to work space and career development opportunities.